Bob James (musician): Discovery by Quincy Jones

 While in college at Michigan, James played free jazz with musicians in Ann Arbor and Detroit.
 In 1962, his band entered the Notre Dame Collegiate Jazz Festival, where the judges included Henry Mancini and Quincy Jones.
 The trio entered the competition not expecting to win but wanting to provide some avant-garde music in a contest field that was primarily straight ahead music.
 To the trio's surprise, they won the competition.
 Not long after, Jones signed James to an album deal with Mercury Records.
-Mercury released James's first album, Bold Conceptions (1963), a free jazz exploration that was produced by Quincy Jones and that differed from the smooth jazz for which he would later become known.
+Mercury released James's first album, Bold Conceptions (1963), a somewhat free jazz exploration that was produced by Quincy Jones and that differed from the smooth jazz for which he would later become known.

 In New York City, James worked as an arranger and was hired as piano accompanist for jazz singer Sarah Vaughan.
 He reunited with Quincy Jones when Jones asked him to do some arranging for studio sessions.
 Creed Taylor, producer and founder of CTI Records, was at the sessions and hired James to work for CTI as a producer, arranger, and studio musician.
-In the 1970s, James worked on albums by Gabor Szabo, Milt Jackson, Stanley Turrentine, Grover Washington, Jr., and Maynard Ferguson.
+In the 1970s, James worked on albums by Gabor Szabo, Milt Jackson, Stanley Turrentine, Grover Washington, Jr. (notably on Mister Magic), and Maynard Ferguson.